-H. Konig Indiana University Melvin and Bren Simon Cancer Center Indianapolis, IN USA
+Heiko Konig Department of Hematology and Oncology Indiana University Melvin and Bren Simon Cancer Center Indianapolis, IN (USA)

 Dr. Guangwei Liu is currently serving as a professor in the Key Laboratory of Cell Proliferation and Regulation, Ministry of Education, Beijing Normal University, Beijing, China.
 He and his group members are currently interested in understanding the molecular and cellular mechanisms for positive and negative regulation of T cell immune function, exploring the possibility for clinical application of anti-tumor immunotherapy and anti-infection, as well as establishing protocols to induce transplant immune tolerance.
 He has contributed more than 70 peer reviewed papers in international journals such as Immunity, Nature Immunology, Nature Communications, PNAS, Blood, Journal of Immunology and Cancer Research.

 Valery V. Tuchin Department of Physics Institute of Precision Mechanics and Control of the RAS Saratov State University Saratov (Russia)